finanalyst/raku-pod-from-cache/README.md

 ----
 # Description
 This is a replacement for _Pod::To::Cached_, which will be mothballed.
-It provides only two methods and has far fewer dependencies.
-It relies only on the CompUnit Modules.
+The module relies only on the CompUnit Modules.

 # Caution Caution
 _Pod::From::Cache_ relies on the _Precomp_ Modules which are designed to provide precompiled code as quickly as possible.
 Once a cache has been loaded it is difficult to make changes to the cache in the same program.
 Consequently it is not possible to change a source on file and for the change to be detected in the same program.